shorebirdtech/twutter/README.md

 built on Shorebird could look like.

 ## Burndown List
-- Make it possible to post.
 - Make it possible to refresh timeline.
-- Make it possible to follow/unfollow.
 - Publish to web via github hook?
 - Remove real people names.
 - Add Likes